albertogasparin/react-adone/README.md

 #### Basket state rehydration

-If you server side render your content, you might wanto to rehydrate your baskets state with the correct data.
+If you server side render your content, you might want to rehydrate your baskets state with the correct data.
 `YieldProvider` (and `fallbackProviderState`) supports `initialStates` prop where you can define baskets initial status by key.

 ```js